pbadler/forecasting-dynamics-course/lectures/state-space-modeling.md

 * Models like this are not trivial to fit
-* Use [JAGS (Just Another Gibbs Sampler)](http://mcmc-jags.sourceforge.net) to fit the model using Bayesian methods.
-The rjags library use R to call JAGS.
+* Use [JAGS (Just Another Gibbs Sampler)](http://mcmc-jags.sourceforge.net) to fit the model using Bayesian computational methods.
+The rjags library uses R to call JAGS.

 ```{r}
 library(rjags)